smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Navigation Destination/index.md

         return false;
     }

-    // Legacy modules (pre-RPC Spec v4.5) do not support system capabilities, so for versions less than 4.5 we will assume `SendLocation` is supported if `isCapabilitySupported` returns true let sdlMsgVersion = sdlManager.getRegisterAppInterfaceResponse().getSdlMsgVersion();
+    // Legacy modules (pre-RPC Spec v4.5) do not support system capabilities, so for versions less than 4.5 we will assume `SendLocation` is supported if `getCapabilityMethodForType` returns true let sdlMsgVersion = sdlManager.getRegisterAppInterfaceResponse().getSdlMsgVersion();
     if (sdlMsgVersion == null) {
         return true;